Endoscopic Eyebrow Lift Naples, FL

 Risks and Possible Complications

 The endoscopic eyebrow lift procedure at the Aesthetic Surgery Center is considered an extremely safe procedure.
 Most procedures are performed at our state of the art AAAASF (American Association for Accreditation of Ambulatory Surgery Facilities) certified office surgical center.
 We maintain an impeccable operating room and suite, with utmost attention to your safety.
 There is, however, always the rare chance that complications may occur after the eyebrow lift procedure.
 These can include but are not limited to bleeding, infection, nerve injury, and scarring.
-By choosing to have the endoscopic eyebrow lift with an experienced surgeon such as Dr. Agarwal, Dr. Maloney, or Dr. Ross, patients ensure that their procedure will be performed with the utmost skill and safety precautions.
+By choosing to have the endoscopic eyebrow lift with an experienced surgeon such as Dr. Agarwal, Dr. Maloney, or Dr. Holmes, patients ensure that their procedure will be performed with the utmost skill and safety precautions.

-Contact the Aesthetic Surgery Center at 239-594-9100 with your endoscopic eyebrow lift questions, or to schedule a consultation appointment with Dr. Agarwal, Dr. Maloney, or Dr. Ross.
+Contact the Aesthetic Surgery Center at 239-594-9100 with your endoscopic eyebrow lift questions, or to schedule a consultation appointment with Dr. Agarwal, Dr. Maloney, or Dr. Holmes.
 We have an additional location on Marco Island for patient convenience.

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Holmes, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.

 Droopy eyebrows are often genetic.
 An Endoscopic Eyebrow/Forehead Lift can be done on someone in their late 20’s, and onwards.